 Prior to the sale of the Company's biodefense business, the Company performed services under a \$64.8 million multiple-year contract funded with federal funds from NIAID (Contract No. HHSN272200800028C), for development of anti-botulinum antibody product candidates.
 The contract work was being performed on a cost-plus fixed fee basis over a three-year period.
 The Company recognized revenue under the arrangement as the services were performed on a proportional performance basis.
+Consistent with the Company's other contracts with the U.S. government, invoices were performed on a proportional performance basis.
 Consistent with the Company's other contracts with the U.S. government, invoices were provisional until finalized.
 The Company operated under provisional rates from 2010 through 2014, subject to adjustment based on actual rates upon agreement with the government.
 In 2014, upon completion of NIAID's review of hours and external expenses, XOMA agreed to exclude certain hours and external expenses resulting in a \$0.4 million receivable and \$0.8 million deferred revenue balances.
 In October of 2019, NIH, which includes NIAID, notified the Company that it engaged KPMG to perform an audit of the Company's incurred cost submissions for 2013, 2014 and 2015.
 This audit is not complete and may result in an adjustment to revenue previously reported which potentially could be material.
 As of December 31, 2017, the Company wrote off the \$0.4 million receivable from NIAID as the likelihood of collection was remote.
-The Company classified \$0.8 million as contract liabilities on the condensed consolidated balance sheets as of June 30, 2020 and December 31, 2019.
+The Company classified \$0.8 million as contract liabilities on the condensed consolidated balance sheets as of September 30, 2020 and December 31, 2019.